Vietnam’s “most famous activist” sentenced to 9 years in prisonPublished: Dec 14, 2021 Reading time: 3 minutes

 On December 14 2021, the trial of Pham Doan Trang, writer and human rights activist, ended with 9 years of imprisonment.
 She was charged under Article 117 of the 2015 Criminal Code for creating, storing and disseminating “anti-state documents”.
 Evidence used against her included a few written reports on human rights, and two interviews she did with BBC and Radio Free Asia.

 There were various indicators that the trial was unjust.
-According to her lawyer, Doan Trang only knew about her trial only the day before it.
-Considered as “the most famous activist” in contemporary Vietnam, Doan Trang’s trial was accompanied with reports of surveillance and movement restrictions imposed on other activists in Hanoi.
+According to her lawyer, Doan Trang knew about her trial only the day before it took place.
+Considered “the most famous activist” in contemporary Vietnam, Doan Trang’s trial was accompanied with reports of surveillance and movement restrictions imposed on other activists in Hanoi.
 It was also reported that representatives from foreign embassies, including the Czech, French and Dutch, faced restrictions in accessing the trial.

 In her final statement in front of the court, Doan Trang said: